swift-dns/swift-idna/README.md

 This package uses Unicode 17's [IDNA test v2 suite](https://www.unicode.org/Public/idna/latest/IdnaTestV2.txt) with ~6400 test cases to ensure full compatibility.

 Runs each test case extensively so each test case might even result in 2-3-4-5 test runs.

+This testing facility enables the implementation to be highly optimized.
+For example this packages uses `unchecked` element accessors everywhere, which do not do bounds checks.
+This is only made possible thanks to the massive test suite: We expect the tests to reveal any implementation issues and incorrect element accesses.

 The C code is all automatically generated using the 2 scripts in `utils/`: